eProsima/Fast-DDS-docs/docs/fastdds/rpc_dds/rpc_dds_intro.rst

 using DDS entities such as DomainParticipants, Topics, DataWriters and DataReaders.

-The RPC architecture is based on the client-server model: the client sends a request to the server, and the server sends one or more responses (replies) back to the client.
+The RPC architecture is based on the client-server model: the client sends a request to the server, and the server sends one response (reply) back to the client.

 The RPC specification provides two different APIs to build RPC over DDS applications: